 Different Types of Psychotherapy

-Psychoanalysis and psychodynamic psychotherapy are both commonly referred to as 'talk therapy' and are based on psychoanalytic principles.
+Psychoanalytic and psychodynamic psychotherapy are both commonly referred to as 'talk therapy' and are based on psychoanalytic principles.
 These therapies focus on how your experiences in life have molded who you are; both your strengths and unique capacities, as well as those aspects of yourself that seem to get in your way.
 Psychoanalytic psychotherapies are particularly recommended for persistent depression and anxiety, personality disorders, a history of trauma, repeated self-destructive patterns of behaviour and expectations, etc. Successful outcomes typically include resolution of past traumas, self-awareness, a stronger sense of self, emotional relief and increased comfort with emotions, improved relationships with others, and greater social and professional confidence, to name a few.
-Psychodynamic psychotherapy may be short-term or long-term, usually 1-3 times a week, depending on your needs.
-Psychoanalysis is a longer term commitment and usually involves 4-5 sessions per week.
+Brief psychodynamic psychotherapy is a good option for those lacking complex problems but who wish to gain personal insight and resolve specific problems.
+Psychoanalytic psychotherapy is typically a bigger commitment in that therapy may last for a few years and the frequency of sessions ranges from 1- 5 times per week, depending on your needs.

 Cognitive behavioural therapy (CBT) assists with symptom management of a wide range of disorders including depression, anxiety disorders, addictions, and low self-esteem.
 Sessions may be frequent or infrequent.